wechicken456/Codenames-AI/README.md

 ```
 #### *details*

-'__init__' **kwargs are passed through.
+`__init__` **kwargs are passed through.
 These arguments are not currently used by the default GPT agents, but the option to use them for developing your own agents is still provided.

 `set_game_state` is passed the list of words on the board, as well as the key grid provided to spymasters (codemasters).
 The `words` are either: an upper-case word found in the English language or one of 4 special tokens: `'*Red*', '*Blue*', '*Civilian*', '*Assassin*'` indicating that the word that was originally at that location has been guessed and been found to be of that type.
 The `key_grid` is a list of `'*Red*', '*Blue*', '*Civilian*', '*Assassin*'` indicating whether a spot on the board is on the team of the codemaster (`'*Red*'`), the opposing team (`'*Blue*'`), a civilian (`'*Civilian*'`), or the assassin (`'*Assassin*'`).